sst/guide/_chapters/signup-with-aws-cognito.md

 5. Use the email and password to authenticate exactly the same way we did in the login page.

-6. Update the App's state using the `userHasAuthenticated` method.
+6. Update the App's state using the `userHasAuthenticated` function.

 7. Finally, redirect to the homepage.